5 skills sales reps need to adapt to during the pandemic

 Understanding data

 While you don't need to be an expert data manipulator, having some insight will allow you to grasp territory and industry trends, as well as ensure better overall team focus.
-By analysing the data collected on prospects and customers, you can create targeted campaigns to focus on businesses or clients who need your help, and in turn increase conversions.
+By analyzing the data collected on prospects and customers, you can create targeted campaigns to focus on businesses or clients who need your help, and in turn increase conversions.

 Thorough customer research